Veda0718/Veda0718/README.md

 # Hi there, I'm Veda! 👋

 ### I’m a Machine Learning Engineer with a strong focus on Computer Vision, NLP, and Data Science.
-I like solving complex problems using data.
+I enjoy solving complex problems using data.

 - 🔭 I’m currently working on  real-time fish detection and tracking, and a hybrid medical ICD code classification system.
-- 🌱 I’m currently learning about Vision-Language Models, multi-object tracking, and 3D Vision for autonomous systems.
+- 🌱 I’m currently learning about Vision-Language Models, multi-object tracking, and 3D perception for autonomous systems.
-- 👯 I’m looking to collaborate with ML researchers on breakthrough ideas and impactful projects.
+- 👯 I’m looking to collaborate with researchers on applied AI projects in healthcare, robotics, and computer vision.
-- 🤔 I’m seeking guidance on how to break into the field of robotics and embodied AI.
+- 🤝 I’m also looking for mentorship and guidance to transition into the robotics and embodied AI space.
 - 💬 Ask me about all things AI/ML, or if you're up for it — let’s talk horror movies!
-- ⚡ Fun fact: I love reading books.
-I play tennis and badminton, and once built a Flappy Bird clone in Unity
+- ⚡ Fun fact: I play tennis and badminton in my free time, and once built a Flappy Bird clone in Unity

-### Connect with me:
+### Connect with me / Follow me:

 [website]: https://github.com/Veda0718
 [medium]: https://medium.com/@sahaja2001vsj